-(Incorporated and registered in England and Wales with company number 11535957 and registered as an investment company within the meaning of Section 833 of the Companies Act 2006)
+(Incorporated and registered in England and Wales with company number 11535957 and registered as an investment company within the meaning of section 833 of the Companies Act 2006)

-Circular to Shareholders and Notice of General Meeting relating to the recommended proposals to issue shares on a non-pre-emptive basis and certain amendments to the Company's investment policy
+Circular to Shareholders and Notice of General Meeting

+relating to the recommended proposals to make certain amendments to the Company's investment policy and to disapply pre-emption rights

-Notice of a General Meeting of the Company to be held at 10 a.m. on Thursday, 19 November 2020 which will be held virtually via videoconference is set out at the end of this document.
+Notice of a General Meeting of the Company to be held at 3 p.m. on Friday, 13 May 2022 which will be held at 18th Floor, The Scalpel, 52 Lime Street, London, EC3M 7AF.
 The proposals described in this document are conditional upon Shareholder approval of the Resolutions at the General Meeting.
 Shareholders are requested to complete and return their Form(s) of Proxy.

-To be valid Forms of Proxy for use at the General Meeting must be completed and returned in accordance with the instructions printed thereon to the office of the Company's Registrar, Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol BS99 6ZY as soon as possible and in any event so as to arrive by not later than 10 a.m. on Tuesday, 17 November 2020.
+To be valid, Forms of Proxy for use at the General Meeting must be completed and returned in accordance with the instructions printed thereon to the office of the Company's Registrar, Computershare Investor Services PLC, The Pavilions, Bridgwater Road, Bristol BS99 6ZY as soon as possible and in any event so as to arrive by not later than 3 p.m. on Wednesday, 11 May 2022.